KSanthanesh/designer-silks/README.md

 - Order history and information about the products will be stored in the database.
   - [ My Orders ](static/images/my-orders.PNG)
 #### My Wishlist
-- user can add favourite items into the wishlist and shortlist what to buy later.
+- User can add favourite items into the wishlist and shortlist what to buy later.
 - Delete Button
   - [ My Wishlist Ipod view ](static/images/my-wishlist.PNG)